 That’s pretty much how my flight went.

-The pilots landing announcement interrupted the self pity rant I was having in my head and I was startled by the sight I could now see from my window seat.
+The pilot's landing announcement interrupted the self-pity rant I was having in my head.
+I was startled by the sight I could now see from my window seat.
 We were literally landing in between the mountains of Frankton.
 I had never seen such a captivating landing site.
 A tear rolled down my cheek as I encountered one of those 'sad movie montage moments' where my hand was pressed to the window, devastating music playing through my iPod and my eyes glistening with salty water.
 This new emotion wasn't of sadness or grief though.
 It was now of wonder and intrigue.
-I don’t know how, but for a couple of seconds I forgot all about my traumatic turn of events and lost myself completely to the majesty of the mountains.
+I don’t know how, but for a couple of seconds, I forgot all about my traumatic turn of events and lost myself completely to the majesty of the mountains.

-It was in that moment that I put a smile on my face and strolled out of the aeroplane a new person.
-I couldn’t possibly begin this next venture by being sad could I?
-I had to truly believe that I had the confidence, in order to ACTUALLY have the confidence.
-Convincing others is easy, but convincing yourself is always the real challenge - so I forced a grin and eventually, it became unforced.
+It was at that moment that I put a smile on my face and strolled out of the airplane a different 'me'.
+I couldn’t possibly begin this next venture by being sad.
+I had to truly believe that I had the confidence, in order to ACTUALLY have the confidence to do this alone.
+Convincing others is easy, but convincing yourself is always the real challenge - so I forced a grin, and eventually, it became unforced.

 I eventually gave up trying to convince myself I could do it and made my way to the exit of the bar.
 But then it hit me again; this bizarre, innate desire to push myself into doing something I didn't really want to do.
-I wheeled 180 and headed back to the table, tapped the cowboy-hat-wearing girl on the shoulder and began to introduce myself.
+I wheeled 180 degrees and headed back to the table, tapped the cowboy-hat-wearing girl on the shoulder, and introduced myself.
 Luckily, she was welcoming and invited me to drink with them.
 FEAR TWO: conquered.
 Now what else?

-I decided that the only way to get over my troubles was to openly speak about it; gain others support and use it to help surpass the anxiety.
+I decided that the only way to get over my ordeal was to openly speak about it.
+I had hoped that turning it into a 'whirlwind travel story' would help me to surpass the anxiety.
 I spoke with SO MANY travelers about what had happened in Australia and it turns out, I am not the first person it’s happened to!
 I’ve now met at least four other backpackers who have shared similar ban periods for different reasons, and I no longer feel so ashamed and alone.
-I still however, remained silent to my friends back home, purely because it was such a long explanation and I knew that as soon as I had the chance to share it, I would be writing my story here.
+I still, however, remained silent to my friends back home, purely because it was such a long explanation and I knew that as soon as I had the chance to share it, I would be writing my story here.

-The worst part about all of this, is that it’s not over.
+The worst part about all of this is that it’s not over.
 This could still heavily affect my future, but I will fight for it.
-If anyone has anything they can offer advice wise, I am all ears.
-I also apologise to those that I didn’t tell about this and have had to find out by reading this post, but I am sure you can forgive me and understand it wasn’t something I originally wanted to shout from the rooftops.
+I also apologise to those that I didn’t tell about this in the beginning and have had to find out by reading this post, but I am sure you can forgive me and understand it wasn’t something I wanted to shout from the rooftops.

 Now that I am slightly over the initial shock of it all, I feel it is my obligation to share my experience so that none of you have to go through the same thing.
 I thought I was helping myself by applying for the two visa’s, and I really wish someone could have discovered this error sooner.
-As for being able to apply for my tax number, employment and Medicare account, no officials could actually inform me how any of this happened - the only response I got from immigration was “they’re different departments so we cannot help you understand how any of this was possible”.
+As for being able to apply for my tax number, employment, and Medicare account, no officials could actually inform me how any of this happened - the only response I got from immigration was “they’re different departments so we cannot help you”.

 It’s like what my friend Frankie said; “HOLY SHIT THIS IS HILARIOUS ANNIE.
 You’ve been deported and banned from a country.
 You were an illegal immigrant for two months without even knowing!
 How many people can tick that off their bucket list!?”
 Perhaps I’ll write a novel one day revealing all the dumb shit that’s happened to me out here and make a million out of a mockery.